auth0/laravel-auth0/docs/Configuration.md

 ### Middleware Registration

 By default, the SDK will register the Authentication and Authorization guards within your application's `web` and `api` middleware groups.

 You can disable this behavior by setting `registerMiddleware` to false in your `config/auth0.php` file.

-To register the middleware manually, update your `app/Http/Kernel.php` file as follows:
+To register the middleware manually, update your `app/Http/Kernel.php` file and include the following additions:

 ```php
 protected $middlewareGroups = [